ClickHouse/ClickHouse/docs/en/sql-reference/statements/select/group-by.md

 ## GROUP BY ALL

-`GROUP BY ALL` is equivalent to listing all the SELECT-ed expressions that are aggregate functions.
+`GROUP BY ALL` is equivalent to listing all the SELECT-ed expressions that are not aggregate functions.

 For example: